RWKV/RWKV-infctx-trainer/README.md

 - Start the training process `python3 lightning_trainer.py fit -c {your_config}.yaml`
 - Export the checkpoint after training is complete with `python3 export_checkpoint.py ../path/to/checkpoint/last.ckpt/ ../path/to/export/model.pth`
 - optional, run the dragon prompt as a quick sanity check `python3 dragon_test.py ../path/to/export/model.pth`
-- You should probably convert this to an fp16 model (todo script)

 In summary with code, from the trainer directory (eg. RWKV-v4neo)